KierenMartin/employee-pay-slip/README.md

   - You could also run the **Compile With Maven.bat** file if you happen to have maven installed and use that to compile a fresh jar file.

 **Additional notes**
-  - This project has been developed, tested and run in Visual Studio Code using jdk-14.
+  - This project has been developed, tested and run in Visual Studio Code using jdk-14 on Windows 10.
-  - I was keen to set this up on an AWS EC2 instance, but had issues with setting up payment information for my account that I realise would not be solveable within a short period of time.